 - The job has no specific title.

-How to Spot Fake Job Adverts
+How To Spot Fake Job Adverts

 - The job requirements don’t tally with the position in question.